Welcome

 nowhere.
 And nowhere is a beautiful place.

-is a wonderful Rhode Island vacation destination,
+Newport is a wonderful Rhode Island vacation destination, famous for

 its grand mansions.
 The fun doesn't end there, however, as visitors